|Elliott Sound Products||Distortion & Feedback|

 Read any articles about distortion you may come across (including this!) with care.
 Like death and taxes, distortion is inevitable, however it can be minimised with careful design and a proper understanding of how feedback can be used most effectively to ensure that distortion doesn't spoil your listening experience.

-Loudspeakers contribute far more distortion than the vast majority of amplifiers, but some forms of distortion can be very intrusive - especially crossover distortion in transistorised amps.
+Loudspeakers contribute far more distortion than the vast majority of amplifiers, but it's low order and surprisingly subtle.
+However, some forms of distortion can be very intrusive - especially crossover distortion in transistorised amps.
 Fortunately, it is a simple matter to design an amp using sensible circuitry and modern transistors where crossover distortion is (for all intents and purposes) non-existent.
 Total harmonic distortion figures of well below 0.1% at any normal power level from a few milliwatts to several hundred Watts are easy to obtain.
 The distortion of most modern amps will contain only a few low order harmonics at all power levels up to the onset of clipping.

 Of far more concern is the addition of distortion to the recording, either deliberately or by accident.
 Nothing that you do in your home system can eliminate that - once a signal is distorted, you are basically stuck with it.

-Another trap is to measure THD using a conventional distortion measuring set, but without monitoring the distortion residual.
+A big trap is to measure THD using a conventional distortion measuring set, but without monitoring the distortion residual either through a speaker or with an oscilloscope (preferably both).
 Early transistor amps gained a very bad reputation, because although the distortion measured much better than the valve amps they tried to replace, many had audible crossover distortion.
 Had the residual signal been examined with an oscilloscope, the designers of the day would have seen the problem immediately.
-Regrettably, this didn't happen (either by accident or intent is unknown), and this has provided endless ammunition for anti-solid state and anti-feedback proponents for over three decades.
+Regrettably, this didn't happen (either by accident or intent is unknown), and this has provided endless ammunition for anti-solid state and anti-feedback proponents for well over three decades.

 To avoid the use of global feedback based on some of the so-called 'research' is most unwise.
 As demonstrated above (and by many others), correctly used, global feedback is as close to a panacea as we are ever likely to find.
 The idea of any hi-fi system is to reproduce the source material as faithfully as possible, and to deliberately add distortion to everything you hear (due to amplifier deficiencies) because it sounds 'nice' is simply not high fidelity.
 If that is what you want to hear then there is no problem with that, but by adding so much additional material (by way of harmonics and intermodulation) you have a tailored sound system, not a hi-fi.